EclecticHermit/First-Lexer/README.md

-Description of Simple Perl-Like in EBNF
+Description of the language of the lexer in EBNF

 1. Prog ::= StmtList
 2. StmtList ::= Stmt ;{ Stmt; }